Hillsdale High School (San Mateo, California): History

 In the early 2000s, HHS won multiple grants to transform school culture into small learning communities (SLC), an approach championed by Linda Darling-Hammond, who had introduced HHS faculty to the concept during a professional development day in January 2002.
 The planning for SLCs at HHS was funded by a spring 2002 federal grant which culminated in Coyote Point Day, a two-day discussion and planning session held offsite at Coyote Point Park in November 2002.

-Under the SLC model, incoming first-year students at HHS are divided into four houses (Florence, Kyoto, Oaxaca, and Marrakech), named for important medieval centers of learning; each house has approximately 100 students, who stay with a common set of teachers covering math, English, social science, and science for two years.
+Under the SLC model, incoming first-year students at HHS are divided into three houses (Florence, Kyoto, and Oaxaca), named for important medieval centers of learning; each house has approximately 100 students, who stay with a common set of teachers covering math, English, social science, and science for two years.
+Between their second and third years, students are reorganized into three upper-division houses (Cusco, Jakarta, and Timbuktu), where they remain for their final two years.
+Students take elective and advanced placement courses outside their houses.

+On August 24, 2009, two pipe bombs were detonated in a hallway of Hillsdale High School during the beginning of the day's classes.
+No one was injured.
+Nobody was injured from the explosions.
+Alex Youshock, then a 17-year-old former student of the school, was held by staff members.
+Youshock was convicted for the attack and sentenced to nearly 25 years of prison.

 Campus

 SMUHSD residents approved Measure D in 2000 and Measure M in 2006, which directly funded the repair and modernization of District schools, including Hillsdale.